 You should never drink alcohol while using NyQuil.
-The flu and cold medicine medication and its store-brand versions contain several ingredients that can interact with alcohol and cause drowsiness, dizziness and even liver damage.
+The flu and cold medication and its store-brand versions contain several ingredients that can interact with alcohol and cause drowsiness, dizziness and liver damage.

-Acetaminophen is a popular pain reliever and fever reducer that is present in more than 600 medications — and acetaminophen overdose is the leading cause of acute liver failure in the United States.
+Acetaminophen is a popular pain reliever and fever reducer, present in more than 600 medications, and acetaminophen overdose is the leading cause of acute liver failure in the United States.

 Every year, acetaminophen overdoses send more than 78,000 people to the emergency room, and approximately 10 percent of acetaminophen-related liver injuries are linked to over-the-counter combination cold and flu medications, such as NyQuil.

-An estimated 150 people die annually from accidental acetaminophen overdoses, and combining alcohol with acetaminophen increases the risk of liver injury.
+An estimated 150 people die annually from accidental acetaminophen overdoses, and combining alcohol with acetaminophen increases the risk of problems to the digestive system.
+For example, mixing alcohol and Mucinex Fast-Max can cause nausea, stomach pain and yellow skin.
+These symptoms could indicate liver injury.

 Every standard two-tablespoon dose of NyQuil contains 650 milligrams of acetaminophen, and NyQuil manufacturer Procter & Gamble warns on its website that severe liver damage may occur if you drink three or more alcoholic beverages while taking NyQuil.